ccaccioppo/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we analyze various network traffic flows to and from Azure Virtual Machines using Wireshark and explore the functionality of Network Security Groups.<br />
+In this tutorial, we’ll dive into analyzing different network traffic patterns to and from Azure Virtual Machines using Wireshark.
+Along the way, we’ll also take a closer look at how Network Security Groups work and how they impact network communication.<br />

 <h2>Environments and Technologies Used</h2>